 The Institute for Advanced Study is currently utilizing Proofpoint Protection Server® to identify SPAM email.
 Email is scored by Proofpoint on a 0 to 100 scale.
 "0" means the message is least likely SPAM, while "100" means the message is very likely SPAM.

-When an email is overwhelmingly likely to be Spam (scoring 99 or 100), Proofpoint Protection Server is configured to quarantine the message and keeps it on the server for two weeks.
+When an email is overwhelmingly likely to be Spam (scoring 80 to 100), Proofpoint Protection Server is configured to quarantine the message and keeps it on the server for two weeks.
 After two weeks the message is deleted from the server.

-If an email is possibly spam (scoring between 80 and 98), Proofpoint Protection Server is configured to process the email normally but to keep a copy of the email in the quarantine folder for two weeks.
+If an email is probably spam (scoring between 50 and 80), Proofpoint Protection Server is configured to prepend the subject with the wording "[POSSIBLE SPAM]" but to keep a copy of the email in the quarantine folder for two weeks.

 Message Size Limits

 Messages will be blocked if they meet any of these criteria.
 Note that numbers 3-6 are in place for protection of our email gateway to ensure it does not overload processing messages.
 We have had this issue 6 times between 2009 and 2011.

 - If the message size is greater than 25M.

 - If the attachment size is greater than 25M